-MEMBER DESCRIPTION ROLE Chair Full-time JCPH faculty member Leads, monitors, coordinates, and assesses the student's Dissertation from start to finish.
-Ideally, a chair should have regular contact with the student during all phases of the Dissertation, with 1-2 meetings a month recommended.
-Responsible for ensuring that the student's Dissertation meets all JCPH requirements, including those pertaining to content coverage, methodology, research ethics, form, and style.
-Serves as an arbitrator to resolve any conflicts within the Dissertation committee concerning the student's progress in formulating and completing the Dissertation.
+MEMBER DESCRIPTION ROLE Chair Full-time JCPH faculty member Leads, monitors, coordinates, and assesses the student's dissertation from start to finish.
+Responsible for ensuring that the student's dissertation meets all JCPH requirements, including those pertaining to content coverage, methodology, research ethics, form, and style.
+Serves as an arbitrator to resolve any conflicts within the dissertation committee concerning the student's progress in formulating and completing the dissertation.
 Engages, as appropriate, other potential committee members.
-Committee Members (2- 4) At least one must be full-time JCPH faculty Members may be other full-time or part-time/adjunct faculty at TJU Guides the student as a content expert, a methodology expert, or a combination of both areas of expertise.
-Supports the Dissertation committee chair through their respective expertise and any special knowledge that they may be able to contribute to the student's Dissertation.
+Committee Members (2- 4) At least one must be full-time JCPH faculty Members may be other full-time or part-time/adjunct faculty at TJU One member may be from an outside, accredited institution.
+If an external Committee member is identified, a copy of his or her CV must be forwarded to the Program Director for approval Guides the student as a content expert, a methodology expert, or a combination of both areas of expertise.
+Supports the dissertation committee chair through their respective expertise and any special knowledge that they may be able to contribute to the student's dissertation.
+Coordinates with the chair before beginning to work with the student.